AndreiIgna/if-menu/readme.txt

 == Changelog ==

-= 0.16.1 - 11 April 2020 =
+* Fixed - Error shown about the registered REST Api endpoint = 0.16.1 - 11 April 2020 =
 * Fixed - Improved compatibility with other plugins that extend menu items